Your Guide to Classic Movie Theater Filmgoing!

 DIA membership includes DFT-related benefits, including free admission to DFT 101 movies and other special film events.

 Film presentations at the DFT are so consistently choreographed that even the closing of the auditorium doors increases your anticipation for the featured film.
 This formality is balanced by the youthful enthusiasm and edgy fashions of students from the nearby College for Creative Studies and Wayne State University.

 An exclusive feeling of community draws many DFT visitors to films that often are being shown for the first (and maybe only) time in the Detroit area.
 Attending the DFT can take on the air of an event, like a night at the opera.
 Patrons are often dressed up, perhaps because of a visit to a DIA art exhibit or a nice restaurant.

 Because of the low lobby ceilings, an intense group feeling surrounds patrons leaving a show.
 It continues as everyone fans out along John R towards their parking spaces.
 The city lights of Detroit enhance the setting, with distant views of the Renaissance Center and the golden tower of the Fisher Building.
 You might see clusters of people who speak the native tongue of a foreign language film, excitedly sharing their impressions of this moving picture postcard from home.

 The breaks between the three distinct seasons of the DFT add a welcome feeling of renewal for visitors in early summer, early fall and in the new year.
 The opening film of each season often includes a special introduction by DIA film curator Elliot Wilhelm.
-A farewell to the DFT at the end of its winter/spring schedule helps usher in the warmth of summer (which now includes a DFT schedule that is a welcome alternative to the summer blockbusters).
+A farewell to the DFT at the end of its winter/spring schedule helps usher in the warmth of summer (which since 2007 has included a DFT schedule that is a welcome alternative to the summer blockbusters).

 This web site is not affiliated with the Detroit Film Theatre, the Michigan Theater, or the Redford Theatre.